elec-e8408-mini-project-2025/project-documentation/user-manual.md

 # Communication between devices

 The web application handles communication between the devices.
-Please follow the instructions in the Web Application settings to pair the Hiking watch with the web application and to synchornize hiking data to the persistent local data storage on the web application.
+Please follow the instructions in the section discussing [Web Application configuration view](#configuration-view) to pair the Hiking watch with the web application and to synchornize hiking data to the persistent local data storage on the web application.

 ::: {.callout-note}
 Remember to turn the Hiking watch on before initiating communication between the devices.